villoro/expensor/README.md

 * [Arnau Villoro](villoro.com)

 ## License
-The content of this repository is licensed under a [MIT](https://opensource.org/licenses/MIT)
+The content of this repository is licensed under a [MIT](https://opensource.org/licenses/MIT).

 ## Nomenclature
-Branches and commits use some prefixes to keep everything better organized
+Branches and commits use some prefixes to keep everything better organized.

 ### Branches
 * **f/:** features